Opportunities in Energy Data Science

 In 1963, Humble Oil Company developed new 3D seismic technology.
 According to Exxon, this data-heavy technology – coupled with the use of massively parallel computers in seismic imaging – helped to sharply reduce finding costs from the 1980s onward.

 At the same time, the renewable energy sector was beginning to find its feet.
 Recognizing future needs, the government and start-up companies began to experiment with wind and solar.
-The first large commercial electricity-generating wind turbines appeared in the 1970s.
+The first large commercial electricity-generating wind turbines appeared in 1980s, the federal government installed 1,000s of them in California.
 And naturally, all that research and development generated even more data.

 New Technologies, New Booms